 How I have managed to keep them smiling is a question the money lenders I borrowed money at exuberant rates can answer better. 🙂

-Startups already have too many reasons to fail.
+Startups already had too many reasons to fail.
 Let bribe not be one of them.

 - A simple taxation process: